rorynolan/sysyndo/report.md

-We put in €9000 and we've made a profit of €NA on the bets.
-However, we've paid three subscriptions of £600 which amounts to €NA so our net profit is €NA.
-That's a return on capital of NA%.
-This gives us a current bank of €NA.
+We put in €9000 and we've made a profit of €5,664 on the bets.
+However, we've paid three subscriptions of £600 which amounts to €2,023 so our net profit is €3,641.
+That's a return on capital of 40.46%.
+This gives us a current bank of €12641.

-We have wagered a total of €97,589 and made a betting profit of €NA, which gives us a betting ROI of NA%.
+We have wagered a total of €97,589 and made a betting profit of €5,664, which gives us a betting ROI of 5.8%.

 # Have any bookies been riddled?